devskale/imager/README.md

 ### Adding a background

-Let's add a blue and a green background.
+Let's add a blue and a green and blue background.

 ```sh
 python imager.py -b -c -r 320x280 -p 10 -bg green